 The only case where selling your home might be difficult is if the figure that’s owed is more than the sale amount.
 The “negative equity,” which is anything left owing, will be a liability for both of you.
 If possible, you might want to settle the sale process quicker through a cash buyer.
 These buyers can help you skip the home inspection charge, avoid realtor fees and simplify the whole transfer of ownership.

 It’s incredibly important to keep up-to-date on any and all home-related expenses.
 Pay your mortgage payments on time, keep up with the taxes, etc. If your spouse refuses to pay their share, make sure to document everything you pay on your own.
 This fact will only make it easier for you to defend keeping the home for yourself — if that’s what you want to do.

 Even more important, your credit is at risk right now.
 Divorcing will change your finances and it could even indirectly harm your FICO score.
 If you have joint accounts, your divorce decree could be used to remove your name from your spouse’s credit-related accounts.
 This action would take away any negative impact those accounts were having on your credit score.
 Once the mortgage is off, it will be easy to keep your credit score high.

-This brief explanation gives some insight on what happens to a mortgage after divorce.
+This brief explanation gives some insight into what happens to a mortgage after divorce.
 The steps required to perform an equity buyout are definitely painful.
 If one person is willing to do this, though, it is definitely recommended.
-For the selling party, it means securing their share of equity based on the home appraisal value – instead of the rate they get after selling the house on the local market and paying realtor fees.
+For the selling party, it means securing their share of equity-based on the home appraisal value – instead of the rate, they get after selling the house on the local market and paying realtor fees.